The domestic dog is an incredibly pliable species.

 It scans the approaching flock of ducks.
 When you single one out by shooting it, the dog locks in on the falling bird with his eyes.

 But instead of stalking the bird – it’s hardly necessary to sneak up on dead birds – the dog jumps in the water and chases down the duck.

 Spot then grabs the duck.

 Thus far, the only significant change in the predatory sequence is the elimination of the stalking portion of the pattern.
-But one of the most important manipulations is about to occur: Instead of picking up the bird as a terrier or pit bull may, which would include a great deal of pressure and shaking, Labrador retrievers pick up the bird gently.
+But one of the most important manipulations is about to occur: Instead of picking up the bird as a terrier may, which would include a great deal of pressure and shaking, Labrador retrievers pick up the bird gently.